My Online Journey:

 QUADRANT II – Consultancy Services:

 This includes training and coaching and is shaded YELLOW.
 Here, the cost of establishing and running a consultancy business is relatively LOW, while the revenues generated by the consultant are likely to be HIGH.
 It’s also clear that experience and track record are barriers to entry in this sector so it’s unlikely to be attainable for newcomers to online business.

 QUADRANT III – eCommerce Stores and Platforms:

 This applies to digital and physical products, including related services.
 It’s also shaded YELLOW as it’s somewhat more demanding than affiliate marketing to get started.
 Here, the cost of establishing and running an eCommerce business is HIGH, while the revenues generated are also considered to be HIGH.
-This sector is dominated by large businesses but opportunities are being seen increasingly for small business entrepreneurs to set up and operate eCommerce stores using arbitrage techniques.
+This sector is dominated by large online business but opportunities are being seen increasingly for small business entrepreneurs to set up and operate eCommerce stores using arbitrage techniques.

 QUADRANT IV – Network Marketing:

 This includes Multi-Level Marketing (MLM) schemes and the quadrant is shaded RED.
 Here, the cost of participating in a network marketing or MLM online business is relatively HIGH, whilst the record of revenues earned by individual marketers can be very LOW, with most marketers known to lose money.